 These commands increased the priority of the IPv4 prefix policy and decreased the priority for IPv6.
 By default, this change is made persistent across reboots.

-For example, run these two commands on a clean Windows Server 2016 instance, and perform a ping request again:
+For example, run these two commands on a clean Windows Server 2016 host, and run a ping request again:

 Pinging srv01.contoso.com [192.168.10.21] with 32 bytes of data Reply from 192.168.10.21: bytes=32 time<1ms TTL=128 Reply from 192.168.10.21: bytes=32 time<1ms TTL=128